 You don’t need to slave yourself away with prepping up and cleaning your juicer.
-There are a lot of available models on the market today which are designed to reduce time spent on these activities.
+There are a lot of available models on the market today which are designed to reduce the time spent on these activities.
 So it’s best that you choose the right one for you.

 Since each juice drink can be packed with a lot of nutritional benefits, it can also be packed with a lot of sugar as well.
 This is especially true with juicing fruits.
-Did you know that a concentrated apple juice has more sugar than a Coke?
+Did you know that concentrated apple juice has more sugar than a Coke?

-This is not something to be alarmed with if you’re conscious of the amount of fruits and veggies you place into the juicer.
+This is not something to be alarmed with if you’re conscious of the number of fruits and veggies you place into the juicer.
 That is why juicing is both an art and science.
 You need to make it flavorful but you also need to make sure to use the right kind and amount of ingredients depending on your body’s needs.

 One great thing about making your own juice is that you can actually lessen the disadvantages from occurring to a significant degree, sometimes even preventing it from happening.

 With your knowledge of the pros and cons of juicing, you now have a clearer picture if this is something you want to regularly experience.
 It’s now time to move on to more practical matters.
 In the next section, we’ll be discussing if creating your own juice at home is more cost-effective than buying at the store.